Boarders/slick-blog/site/posts/halting2.md

 ---

-In this post we are going to take the argument from [last time]( TO DO ) and formalise it in Agda.
+In this post we are going to take the argument from [last time](https://boarders.github.io/posts/peano.html) and formalise it in Agda.
-As always, let's grab some imports:
+To begin, let's grab some imports:

 ```agda
 module Halt where